Garlic mashed potatoes with rosemary and olive oil

-I love mashed potatoes; it is ther creaminess and subtle flavours that entice me to add a large pile to my plate.
+I love mashed potatoes; it's the creaminess and subtle flavours that entice me to add a large pile to my plate.

-The French-style mash is made with cream; it is richer and di=enser.
-This Italian version is lighter because of the olive oil, and the flavour of the potatoes is amplified.
+The French-style mash is made with cream, making it richer and denser.
+This Italian version is lighter due to the use of olive oil, and the flavour of the potatoes is enhanced.

 This is a subtle dish.
 The potatoes are boiled with garlic and rosemary, so the flavours permeate the dish.
 The mash is creamy and divine.
-I served this as a side with steaks, but you could serve this with roasted chicken, grilled salmon or other fish and other hearty dishes.
-In addition, you can use this as a topping for dishes like Shepard's pie or anywhere a mash is asked for instead of plain mashed potatoes.
+I served this as a side with steaks, but it would also pair well with roasted chicken, grilled salmon, or other fish and hearty dishes.
+In addition, you can use this as a topping for dishes like Shepherd's pie or anywhere a mash is asked for instead of plain mashed potatoes.

 For more recipes from this lovely cookbook, click here.